otulpp/spring-modpack-2024/Origins.md

 # Mya's Origins Guide

+- NOTICE: Only one person is allowed per origin.
+You can claim your origin in #origins-choosing.
+Read these descriptions carefully, as you will not be given a chance to choose again.

 ## Arachnid

 Arachnae have the strength of a man with the dexterity and cunning of a spider.
 A truly terrifying hunter.